openreasoner/openreasoner.github.io/index.md

-An Open Source Framework for Advancing
+An Open Source Framework for Advanced
 Reasoning in LLMs
 {: .fs-6 .fw-300 }